PoisotLab/manuscript-template/manuscript.md

 ## Authorship

-Authors are listed as objects in the `authors` block (whose name was borrowed from the `.zenodo.json` file format).
+Authors are listed as objects in the `authors` block.
 Each author is specified as follows:

 ~~~json
 {